-In addition, a review published in the Journal of Food Science and Technology suggests that virgin coconut oil can help prevent the development of insulin resistance and hyperglycemia (too much sugar in the blood) in animals (6).
+In addition, a review published in the Journal of Food Science and Technology suggests that virgin coconut oil can help prevent the development of insulini XA glucose-regulating hormone released by the beta cells of the pancreas that also helps promote cell growth. resistance and hyperglycemia (too much sugar in the blood) in animals (6).
 The phenolic compounds and anti-inflammatory properties of coconut oil help regulate blood sugar levels (7).

 3. May Aid In Weight Loss

 Raw coconut meat, coconut oil, and desiccated coconut contain a high percentage of medium-chain triglycerides (MCT) (8).
-These MCTs have a positive effect on weight loss and body composition (9).
-Also, a study conducted by McGill University (Canada) found that foods rich in medium-chain triglycerides can diminish fat storage through the oxidation process (10).
+These MCTs are healthy fats and as a result have a positive effect on weight loss and body composition (9).
+Also, a study conducted by McGill University (Canada) found that foods rich in medium-chain triglycerides can diminish fat storage through the oxidationi XA chemical reaction due to the interaction between oxygen and a substance that leads to a decrease in electrons. process (10).

 4. May Promote Digestion

 Coconut meat is rich in dietary fiber (4).
 Intake of foods that are rich in dietary fiber helps improve digestion and increases stool frequency in people with constipation (11).
 However, more studies are needed to understand this benefit of coconut meat.